apoon-/ruby_fundamentals1/README.md

 #Ruby Fundamentals

+###Submission

+Please create a folder called "ruby_fundamentals" with a ruby file for each of the sections of exercises in the folder.

 ###Intro

 As you go through this tutorial, make sure that you are referencing [Stack Overflow](http://stackoverflow.com/), [Ruby docs](http://ruby-doc.org/core-2.0/), [API Dock](http://apidock.com/ruby), [Ruby Monk](http://rubymonk.com/learning/books/1-ruby-primer) explanations and using the [Codecademy Ruby Glossary](http://www.codecademy.com/glossary/ruby) to really understand the fundamentals.
-Please create a folder called "Ruby Fundamentals" with a ruby file with the question and answer for each exercise in the folder.

 #### IRB